chriswernst/facial-recognition-opencv/README.md

 upperLeft = plt.subplot(221)
 ```
 ###
-Side note: I always wondered what the numbers (221,222,223,224) in `pyplot` dictated, it finally clicked that it stands for a `2x2` table of photos, and the third digit dictates the position of the image.
+Side note: I always wondered what the numbers (221,222,223,224) in `pyplot` dictated -- it stands for a `2x2` table of photos, and the third digit dictates the position of the image.
 Seems obvious now...For example, you could plot 16 photos in (441,442,443,...,).

 Anyway, back to it.